 Cantigny Park in Wheaton is the perfect setting to view the Perseids.
 The park is a sprawling, 500-acres and features one of the largest display gardens in the Midwest.
 I encourage Adler guests to arrive early to enjoy all that Cantigny has to offer before the event programming begins.
 Guests can walk around the grounds and see all the beautiful gardens and fountains, as well as pack a picnic and take in the beautiful surroundings.
 Kids will love climbing on 11 tanks in the Tank Park.
 There is also a playground located north of the main parking lot, past the picnic area.

 Adler programming will start at 7 pm and children and families will find plenty of fun activities before the meteor shower begins.
 In the Visitor Center, guests can check out the Adler’s portable planetarium dome and see clips from planetarium shows for kids.
 Adler Mission Specialists will be doing science demonstrations and activities for adults and children.
 Try your chances at astronomy trivia by spinning our wheel and winning prizes.
 This year we will also have an “I Spy” bingo game for kids to play and win prizes, as well as a professional face painter—so you can get your face painted with cool objects from outer space.
 Be sure to stop by the Visitor Center to see images from the Adler’s Rare Book and Works on Paper Collections.

-I hope you will bring your family and friends to join us on August 12 at Cantigny Park for this Adler tradition.
+Update 8/6/14: I hope you will bring your family and friends to join us on August 12 at Cantigny Park for this Adler tradition.
 The event is open to both members and the general public, and are available for purchase online.
-Online advance tickets are $9 for members and $12 for the general public until Sunday, August 11.
+Online advance tickets are $9 for members and $12 for the general public through Monday, August 11.
 Tickets are also available for purchase starting at 6 pm at Cantigny for $15 on the day of the event.